Smokey Mountain Ramblers (1968-1975)

 Spotlight, a small article announced Pat Ely was joining the

 band as its new lead singer.
-Pat had previously been with the Savoy
+Pat had previously been with

 dropped the Savoy off the name and had become simply the Swing Seven

 who were being managed by Eamonn Hughes.
-Paul Kenny (RIP-drums) went

-to the Cotton Mills Boys.
+Paul Kenny (RIP-drums) going to the Cotton Mills Boys.
 Things were not going well for the Swing 7

 when Des Kelly contacted the boys looking for musicians to round out